 To update an entity, we’ll use the same method that we used when creating the entity. $method=update allows you to update one or more entities in a single POST.
 To do so, you need to pass the __KEY and __STAMP parameters in the object along with any modified attributes.

 In our example, we’re done reading one of Hemingway’s most enduring works: The Old Man and the Sea.
 Therefore, we need to change the complete status of the task to true.
 Easy:

 Deleting an entity is also straightforward.
 In our example, we want to delete the task with ID = 3 (called “test”).
 No problem!
 Call the delete method and specify it using its ID: dataclass(ID)?$method=delete.

-Go back to your 4D database and verfiy that the entity has been deleted!
+Go back to your 4D database and verify that the entity has been deleted!
 It’s gone, isn’t it?

-As you can see, the 4D REST server is very powerful.
+As you can see, the 4D REST server is mighty.
 It provides a rich API beyond what we’ve just demonstrated.
 There’s much more that can be done in a short time.
 Check out the detailed documentation.
-In upcoming blog posts, I’ll share a tip on authentication, then a full front end application written in Angular 7 with REST for web access to the 4D database.
+I’ll share a tip on authentication in upcoming blog posts, then a full front-end application written in ReactJS with REST for web access to the 4D database.